• Home

 I like to serve this soup with the mushrooms on top, along with the dill for a perfect pairing.
 But if you need a bit more sustenance, try plating it with the following:

-• Plate the soup with 3 oz. of slow cooked salmon nestled in the middle
+• Plate the soup with 3 ounces of slow-cooked salmon nestled in the middle

 • Add two jammy eggs (find out how I make mine here)